zgulde/cods/README.md

 # 2. initial server setup
 ./server

+# you now have a command named 'my-awesome-server' to interact with your server
+# (command name is based on the name of the directory it is cloned in)

 # 3. create a database and user for the application
-my-awesome-server db create --name blog_db --user blog_user
+my-awesome-server db create --name=blog_db --user=blog_user

-# 4. setup your server to listen for requests for your domain
+# 4. setup your server to listen for requests for your domain (nginx + tomcat)
 my-awesome-server site create --domain myblog.com

-# 5. deploy the war (included here for the quickstart, but your should probably
+# 5. deploy the war (included here for the quickstart, but you should probably
-#    setup git deployment)
+#    look at git deployment)
 my-awesome-server site deploy -d myblog.com -f /path/to/myblog-v0.0.1-SNAPSHOT.war
 ```